YASIRZAHID/NPMPACKAGEGUIDE/README.md

 ## 6 Create a file named .gitignore in main directory

-in this file type
+In this file type

     node_modules

-this will prevent uploading node_modules when pushing to github
+This will prevent uploading node_modules when pushing to github

 ## 7  Create an index.ts file in main directory

 (just to test)
- type following code in this file
+Type following code in this file

     console.log("hi")

-enter following command in terminal or command prompt
+Enter following command in terminal or command prompt

     tsc

-this should create a index.js file.
+This should create a index.js file.

 ## 8  Write your code for whatever you are creating using typescript simply

-line one of your document must iclude following code (shebang #!)
+Line one of your document must iclude following code (shebang #!)

         #! /usr/bin/env node